Things To Do

 Snowshoeing can be enjoyed by anyone just about anywhere in Polk County.
 The only places to avoid snowshoeing are on groomed cross-country ski trails found at Jester Park, Chichaqua Bottoms Greenbelt and golf courses.

-Jester Park offers more than 8 miles of natural trails to explore, including the 5 mile Lakeshore Trail from the Mile-Long Bridge to Camp Area #6.
+Jester Park offers more than 8 miles of natural trails to explore, including the 5 mile Lakeshore Trail from the Mile-Long Bridge to the parking area at Trailhead #21.
 View map of Jester Park here.